NATIONAL RADIO ASTRONOMY OBSERVATORY ARCHIVES

+NATIONAL RADIO ASTRONOMY OBSERVATORY ARCHIVES

 Nan Dieter Conklin

 "Nan Dieter Conklin: A Life in Science" is a Web resource describing Nannielou Hepburn Dieter Conklin's career as one of the earliest US women working in radio astronomy.

 A more detailed treatment of her professional life is found in Conklin's book, "Two Paths to Heaven's Gate".
 In her candid memoir, Dr. Conklin discusses the evolution of her scientific work and her interactions with the other senior scientists of her day, writing with continuing fascination of discoveries both accidental and painstakingly accomplished.
 The book is also clear view of her personal life, from the considerable adversities she experienced -- the demands of single parenthood in the days before childcare, the multiple sclerosis with which she was diagnosed in 1960, just two years after receiving her doctorate -- to a celebration of her immensely happy third marriage to Garret Conklin and subsequent exuberant adventures in lifestyle and travel.
 Dr. Conklin tells of her personal and professional life with a clarity that is accessible to both scientists and non-scientists.
 Ordering information for the book is at at http://www.nrao.edu/archives/Conklin/bookorder.pdf

 The Archives has retained both original and edited versions of the manuscript for Two Paths to Heaven's Gate, along with copies of reviews.
-The Archives also has Dr. Conklin's lab notebook recording M33 observations for her 1958 PhD thesis, Neutral Hydrogen in M33, found stored on the library shelves at Hat Creek Observatory and sent at her request to the NRAO Archives; Conklin's Harvard doctoral robe; a copy of John Charles Duncan: Astronomy: a Textbook, 4th ed., Harper, 1946, inscribed by Helen Dodson to Nannielou Reier on 31 March 1947; and a 1993 Hat Creek commemorative paperweight (stored with the doctoral robe); a report of her 1973 exchange visit to the USSR; a transcript of the 1977 AIP-CHP oral history interview of her (interviewer: David DeVorkin); and an incomplete set of Hepburn/Dieter/Conklin reprints.
-Size of physical holdings: 0.75 linear feet plus one banker box containing the robe.
+The Archives also has Dr. Conklin's lab notebook recording M33 observations for her 1958 PhD thesis, Neutral Hydrogen in M33, found stored on the library shelves at Hat Creek Observatory and sent at her request to the NRAO Archives; Conklin's Harvard doctoral robe; a copy of John Charles Duncan: Astronomy: a Textbook, 4th ed., Harper, 1946, inscribed by Helen Dodson to Nannielou Reier on 31 March 1947; a 1993 Hat Creek commemorative paperweight (stored with the doctoral robe); a report of her 1973 exchange visit to the USSR; a transcript of the 1977 AIP-CHP oral history interview of her (interviewer: David DeVorkin); and an incomplete set of Hepburn/Dieter/Conklin reprints.
+Size of physical holdings: 1.0 linear feet plus one banker box containing the robe and paperweight.